SUSE-Developer-Community/sandbox-welcome-content/content/advanced.md

 python-3.x
 ```

-These will tell the buildpack to install all the right reqs.
+These will tell the buildpack to install all the right packages and run with the right version of Python.

 Next let's set up the RabbitMQ <-> Celery link and define our `longtime_add` task in `tasks.py`.
 As you can see we are using a similar VCAP_SERVICES chunk of code as documented in [the cli guide](/cli/).